qtalr/lab-00/README.md

 ### Getting started

 1. Create a Quarto document using the RStudio toolbar
-  - Provide the title: "Literate Programming I"
+  - Provide the title: "Lab 0: writing with code"
   - Provide the author: \<Your Name\>
 2. Render the Quarto document (without changes)
-  - Click the 'Knit' button on the RStudio toolbar
+  - Click the 'Render' button on the RStudio toolbar
   - Save the Quarto file with the name `lab-0.qmd`.

 ### Exploring Quarto

-1. In your own words describe:
+1. In your own words, respond to the following questions in your `.qmd` document:

 - What is Literate Programming?
 - What is Quarto?

-In your descriptions use various [options provided by the basic Markdown syntax](https://rmarkdown.rstudio.com/authoring_basics.html) to format your response (i.e. headers, bold, italics, lists, links, *etc*.)
+In your responses use various [options provided by the basic Markdown syntax](https://quarto.org/docs/authoring/markdown-basics.html) to format your response (i.e. headers, bold, italics, lists, links, *etc*.)

-*Remember: you can preview your work at any time by clicking the 'Knit' button in the RStudio toolbar*
+*Remember: you can preview your work at any time by clicking the 'Render' button in the RStudio toolbar*

 2. Render the `.qmd` as a PDF or a Word document
-  - Use the dropdown arrow to the right of the 'Knit' button and select either 'Knit to PDF' or 'Knit to Word'
+  - Use update the key atrribute `format:` to have either the value `pdf` or `docx`

 3. (optional) Explore adding a code chunk and some R code to your R Markdown document
-  - You can copy and paste code from Recipe #1 to get you started.
+  - You can copy and paste code from Recipe #0 to get you started.
   - Try and manipulate the code chunk options (i.e. hiding code and/ or output), for example.

 ### Assessing your progress